-- (1) Check that accelerator pedal does not catch when depressed. - (2) Check that engine speed increases in accordance with amount pedal is depressed. - (3) When doing this, check that engine speed changes without gasping, abnormal noise, abnormal explosions, or irregular vibration. - (4) Check that exhaust gas is colorless when the engine is idling, and a thin black color when accelerator pedal is depressed. - (5) Set height of stopper bolt according to following table, then adjust with accelerator rod on trucks and stopper bolt so that engine speed is within specified range when accelerator pedal is fully depressed. - (6) Max speed: SEE 8.
+- (1) Check that accelerator pedal does not catch when depressed. - (2) Check that engine speed increases in accordance with amount pedal is depressed. - (3) When doing this, check that engine speed changes without gasping, abnormal noise, abnormal explosions, or irregular vibration. - (4) Check that exhaust gas is colorless when the engine is idling, and a thin black color when accelerator pedal is depressed. - (5) Max speed: SEE 8.
 SPECIFICATION